 - the highest qualification available to a UK trainer.
 She is also a qualified Kennel Club Judge

-, one at Kennel Club grade 7 and one at Kennel Club grade 4.
+, one at Kennel Club grade 7 and two at Kennel Club grade 5.

 Toni firmly believe that handlers who train with SWAT, learn of the club directly from our success as a club and the support and commitment given to each club member.
 Toni does training days for other clubs and people travel from all over the country to book lessons with her.

 Her success lies in being able to bring out the best in every dog / handler partnership - happiness and consistency are the main keys.

 Dairin started competing in 2005 after watching and helping Toni for the previous 4 years.
 He is a reknowned Kennel Club Judge

 and accepts numerous judging appointments across the country.
 His last dog

 competed at Kennel Club grade 7, UKA Champion level and qualified for a variety of national finals including Crufts.
 Boo is now retired and runs in Anysize with her junior handler.

 Jo Turner ACAI 1st Class